of Sep 2019, 16:17

 Why could we not have a physical keyboard?
 Enough people have yearned for it, I'm sure there would be a market for a niche product.
 But I believe that getting rid of the physical keyboard also constitutes considerable savings in production and material.
 If a phone is already equipped with a touchscreen, adding a virtual keyboard in screen comes at virtually no added cost.
 Furthermore, a physical keyboard also adds many more moving parts, which makes design and production more difficult.
 The on-screen keyboard has fewer parts that can break meaning that maintenance is much easier, making it more attractive to both the producer and the consumer.

 Apps like Google Maps are so helpful on the one hand, but so annoyingly complex anymore so that a budget phone is not able to cope with all the unnecessary features.
 Typing an address or name of a place prompts that autocomplete bar to pop up.
-Interestingly, choosing the options for then menu takes exactly the same amount of time it takes to realize your correct option is displayed and moving your finger to tap on it.
-The moment you want to tap on the correct address, autocomplete gets a response of the Google HQ and for some reason decides to update the list with entirely different entries, causing you choose the wrong option.
+Interestingly, choosing the options form the menu takes exactly the same amount of time it takes to realize your correct option is displayed and moving your finger to tap on it.
+The moment you want to tap on the correct address, autocomplete gets a response from Google HQ and for some reason decides to update the list with entirely different entries, causing you choose the wrong option.
 This also happens with entries that are clearly marked as previous searches.
 Maps knows you have searched this address before and even though you just added a few more letters to the search bar that would still be valid to show this option, it decides that you couldn't possibly mean this previous search option anymore and removes it... only to show it again if you wait a few seconds, but no one tells you this in the heat of the moment.

 Especially budget phones are notoriously low on memory.
 Having a phone with 16GB of space is not uncommon.
 These phones advertise that you can expand the storage with an SD card slot.
 But here is the kicker: for what are you expanding your storage?